 - Meets the needs of the family

-- Is easy to work with, which means available and customer-focused
+- Is easy to work with, which means someone who is available and customer-focused

-Research with funeral directors revealed that all too often Church of England ministers have reputation for disorganisation, making bad mistakes and applying rigid rules which hurt families.
+Research with funeral directors revealed that all too often, Church of England ministers have a reputation for disorganisation, making bad mistakes and applying rigid rules which hurt families.

 However, the good news is that the quality of relationship between the local Church of England team and the Funeral Director makes all the difference.